Ornge: Chronology

 On 17 February 2012, amidst calls for her resignation from the opposition, Ontario Health Minister, Deb Mathews announced that the government would greatly tighten control over Ornge, including new legislation and a new performance agreement to increase oversight and limit what it can do without government approval, including preventing the sale of assets, such as helicopters and the taking on of debt.

 On 23 February 2012 allegations surfaced of unqualified staff running the air ambulance service and of a questionable $14,000 payout to a Brazilian law firm by an Ornge spin-off company.
-More information became available about the nature of the OPP investigation, including that the subject is alleged kick-back payments for helicopter purchases as well as interest-free loans and cash advances from Ornge to Mazza.
+More information became available about the nature of the OPP investigation, including that the subject is alleged kickback payments for helicopter purchases as well as interest-free loans and cash advances from Ornge to Mazza.
 Filed bankruptcy documents indicate that Mazza is a creditor of one of Ornge's now-defunct for-profit companies and that he is owed $1 in the proceedings.
 The opposition continued calls for the minister's resignation as news of medevac operation disruptions in recent weeks surfaced.

 On 21 March 2012 provincial Auditor General Jim McCarter released a report that heavily criticized the provincial government for lack of oversight of Ornge's operations.
 The report details that the government paid Ornge C$700 million over five years and that Ornge also borrowed an additional C$300 million for aircraft purchases.
 The report details how air ambulance costs increased 20% while transporting 6% fewer patients.
-McCarter reported how Ornge, "soon begame a mini-conglomerate" with virtually no government supervision.
+McCarter reported how Ornge, "soon became a mini-conglomerate" with virtually no government supervision.
 He stated, "Of particular concern to us was the fact that certain of these companies were owned by Ornge's president, senior members of its management team and its board of directors.
 To the nose of this watchdog, this didn't pass the smell test."
 The report also details how Ornge bought more aircraft than it needed with government money with the aim of renting them out.
 Health Minister Deb Matthews said that the province will act on all of McCarter's recommendations.